Do Variable Speed Pool Pumps Have Capacitors? Technical Guide

 Quick Answer

-Most variable speed pool pumps do not have traditional start or run capacitors because they use permanent magnet synchronous motors controlled by variable frequency drives.
-Single speed pumps typically use capacitors.
+Most variable speed pool pumps do not have traditional motor start or run capacitors because they use permanent magnet synchronous motors controlled by variable frequency drives — but the drive that controls them does contain capacitors, which can fail.
+Single speed pumps use motor start/run capacitors.

 Understanding Motor Types and Capacitor Requirements